Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Lorenz Conditioned Networks

-PCN improves the experience replay buffer by filtering out experiences that are far away from the currently approximated Pareto front (non-dominated collected experiences).
+PCN improves the experience replay buffer by filtering out experiences that are far away from the currently approximated Pareto front.
 This is done by calculating the distance of each collected experience to the closest non-Pareto-dominated point in the buffer.
 In addition, a \textit{crowding distance} is calculated for each point, measuring its distance to its closest neighbors \cite{deb_fast_2000}.
-Points with many neighbors have a high crowding distance and are penalized by doubling their distance metric, ensuring that ER experiences are distributed throughout the objective space \cite{reymond_pareto_2022}.
-With this approach, the set of Pareto-optimal solutions grows exponentially with the number of states and objectives, and maintaining a good ER buffer becomes a great challenge.
-In applications where fairness is important, much of the Pareto front is undesirable.
+Points with many neighbors have a high crowding distance and are penalized, ensuring that ER experiences are distributed throughout the objective space \cite{reymond_pareto_2022}.
+With this approach, the set of Pareto-optimal solutions can grow exponentially with the number of states and objectives \cite{perny_approximation_2013}, and maintaining a good ER buffer becomes a great challenge.
+This can be intuitively understood by a simple example provided in \cite{perny_approximation_2013}: consider a deterministic MOMDP with $N+1$ states, where each non-terminal state allows two actions with different two-objective reward vectors.
+The terminal state is absorbing, and assume a discount factor $\gamma = 1$.
+There are $2^{N+1}$ possible stationary deterministic policies, and exactly $2^N$ of them result in distinct value vectors at the initial state.
+These vectors take the form $(x, 2^N - 1 - x)$ for $x = 0, 1, \dots, 2^N - 1$, and all lie on the Pareto front since improving one objective necessarily worsens the other.
+Therefore, the number of Pareto-optimal value vectors grows exponentially with $N$, the number of non-terminal decision points.

+This explosion is a consequence of the definition of Pareto dominance, which treats all objectives as equally important and assumes no prior knowledge of user preferences.
+Any improvement in any objective is valued, resulting in a broad set of solutions.
+However, in many practical applications, such a solution set may be unnecessary or even undesirable.
+For instance, when objectives correspond to benefits for distinct individuals or groups (and we know that fairness is preferred), some Pareto-optimal solutions may be undesirable, as they result in highly unequal outcomes.

+It is important to note that this issue is not exclusive to Pareto dominance; other dominance relations, such as Lorenz dominance, can theoretically also produce exponentially large solution sets.
+Empirically, for a fixed number of objectives, approximating a Lorenz-optimal set within an error bound from the Lorenz front can be computed in polynomial time on the size of the state and objective spaces.
+We provide empirical results supporting this claim in \Cref{sec:experiment_setup}.
+This aligns with the intuition that stricter dominance criteria, such as those that prioritize fairness, tend to reduce the number of acceptable solutions by implicitly encoding preference information without relying on explicit weights.
+This distinction is crucial for experience filtering: when prior knowledge about user preferences (e.g., fairness) is available, employing stricter dominance criteria can produce more computationally manageable ER buffers.